sozialinfo/Kubernetes-Build/README.md

 task template-dotenv
 ```

-The following command applies the Odoo chart:
+Install the Odoo chart:

 ```bash
 task install-chart-odoo
 ```

-The Odoo database will initialized automtically.
+The Odoo database will be initialized automtically.

-### Forward Odoo service

 Once the pod is ready, run this command to port forward the service: